Claude Code Plugins

 Usage:

-# Create doc in planned/ root
+# Create doc in planned/ root (no version)

 .claude/skills/design-doc-creator/scripts/create_planned_doc.sh m-dx2-better-errors

-# Create doc in version folder
+# Create doc in next version folder (recommended)

-.claude/skills/design-doc-creator/scripts/create_planned_doc.sh reflection-system v0_4_0
+.claude/skills/design-doc-creator/scripts/create_planned_doc.sh reflection-system v0_5_7

 What it does: